 4. Not every flight is going to be offered through a partner

-However, it will be rare if I am able to book a United flight on Avianca to somewhere like Switzerland because that isn’t a typical route that Avianca flies.
+However, it will be rare if I can book a United flight on Avianca to somewhere like Switzerland because that isn’t a typical route that Avianca flies.

 If you want to see airline routes, I really enjoy using flightconnections.com or flightsfrom.com.
 These free tools can help simplify your search!
 You can see all of Avianca’s current routes and destinations on flightconnections.com here.